-Exploring, through imagery and narrative, the relationship between Canadian geography and people as an influence on Canadian national identity and security preferences.
+Exploring, through imagery and narrative, the relationship between the diverse Canadian geography and the equally diverse Canadian people in order to identify and define an inclusive national identity.

 Definding Canada is a quest to find and define what it is to be a Canadian in the twenty-first century.
 The project was originally supposed to involve more than eighteen months of research, six of which would be spent traveling all over Canada.
 Life intervened and the road trip has been delayed but research has begun anew this fall.
 The objective is to produce a print and electronic book as well as a documentary film that helps to identify an inclusive national identity based on values that are shared across the diversity that is Canada.